developdenver/Writing-SQL/DisplayAtWorkshop.md

 ### Prerequisites
 You can complete the 3 assessment items for the [Beginning Workshop](./00-Beginning.md).

-## Advanced Workshop: Learning Objectives
+## Advanced Workshop: Choose Your Own Adventure
-The Advanced Workshop is 'Choose Your Own Adventure.'
 You can choose to work through one of the options, or try all three.
 Have fun.
 ### Prerequisites
 You can complete the 4 assessment items for the [Intermediate Module](./01-Intermediate.md)